brucontrol/docs/docs/application/settings.md

 | Mock Devices | Mock device simulation |

 Each domain can be independently enabled/disabled and set to a level: **Verbose**, **Debug**, **Information**, **Warning**, **Error**, or **Fatal**.

+#### Error Reporting

+When **Error Reporting** is enabled, anonymous crash reports are sent to a self-hosted Exceptionless instance.
+Each installation is identified by a randomly generated **Reporting ID** (visible in General settings).
+No private information is collected (`IncludePrivateInformation` is disabled).
+To opt out, disable the **Error Reporting** toggle in General settings.

 ### Security